sobo3038/CS506-final-project/README.md

 ![image](https://github.com/user-attachments/assets/bcdffdd4-bf20-480f-999d-01a0951d56c1)

 This visualization showed a steady increase in average gross adjusted revenues over the decades.
 Peaks in recent years reflected the dominance of high-budget productions.
+It also displays how movies have higher investment in much more marketing than in the past.
+Finally, after investigation, it also helps on how movies have higher revenues in the internatational box office than in past decades.

 #### 4. **Prediction Variance by Key Features**